 \section{Method}

 In this section, we first present a preliminary analysis on the detailed captioning behavior of current Video LLMs, highlighting the need for a more effective alignment strategy.
 We then introduce our DPO-based approach and propose a three-stage pipeline for automatically generating preference data by comparing model responses on clean and perturbed video inputs.
-As part of this process, we incorporate a difficulty factor to control the magnitude of noise, enabling structured learning.
-Finally, we present our novel ``Pre-SFT Alignment'' paradigm, where we apply DPO using captioning-based preference pairs before SFT, enhancing fine-grained temporal alignment in Video LLMs.
+Finally, we present Progressive Pre-SFT Alignment, where we apply DPO using captioning-based preference pairs with increasing difficulty before SFT, enhancing fine-grained temporal alignment in Video LLMs.